Foster Care Abuse Solicitors

 Waterford Foster Care Abuse report from HSE still not published

-A whistle blower who made claims of horrific sexual and physical abuse at a foster home in the Waterford area over a twenty year period is to receive extracts from a HSE commissioned report into the allegations, three years after it was completed.
+A whistle blower who made claims of horrific sexual and physical abuse at a foster home in the Waterford area over a twenty-year period is to receive extracts from an HSE-commissioned report into the allegations, three years after it was completed.

-The report, conducted by consultant Conal Devine, was launched in 2010 and completed two years later at a cost of €124,797.
+The report, conducted by consultant Conal Devine, was launched in 2010 and completed two years later at the cost of €124,797.

 The HSE previously justified its non-publication by citing ongoing garda investigations into the case.
 However, this investigation has concluded and the DPP has ruled that there will be no criminal prosecutions arising.